Dansday/GO-BLOX-Discord-Bot/README.md

 ## Configuration

 ### Database-Driven Configuration
-**All configuration is stored in Supabase database** - no file editing required!
+**All configuration is stored in Neon PostgreSQL database** - no file editing required!

 Configuration is managed through:
 1. **Web Control Panel**: Primary method for all settings